splendid-simi/park-assist/README.md

 This application uses two servers:

+####IMPORTANT: If you are cloning this repo, create a file in the root directory called firebaselink.js that contains:

+module.exports = {
+   url: 'URL for your firebase database'
+}

+#####This is so that you can link it to your firebase database.

 * **"Parking Spot Analyzer" Server** - responsible for choosing the meters to be sent to the client.
 Its logic is stored in server/server.js in the main Parking Assist repository.

 * **"Cloudify" Server** - used to scrape the events from the City of Santa Monica parking API to keep the database updated.
 The source code for this server is located in the [dbScrape](https://github.com/splendid-simi/dbScrape) repository.